department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits/help.md

     title: How does VA decide when my disability compensation starts?
 ---

-Do you need help filing a disability compensation claim?
-You may want to work with an accredited representative—a professional trained in the claims process who we trust to help you with VA-related needs.
+If you need help filing a disability claim, you may want to work with an accredited representative.
+We trust these professionals because they are trained in the claims process and can help you with VA-related needs.

 Most accredited representatives work for Veterans Service Organizations (VSOs).
 These private nonprofit groups advocate on behalf of Veterans and Servicemembers as well as their dependents and survivors.
-VSOs may also work for state or county governments.

 <div class="call-out" markdown="0">